-Our ancestors left us a legacy we can all still bank on: their healing wisdom about plant remedies for dysfunctional situations.
-They hadn't evolved with that kind of empirical validation.
-All they knew was that their methods produced results.
+Our ancestors left us a legacy we can all still bank on, their wisdom about plant remedies for dysfunctional situations.
+There was no empirical validation, but they knew that their methods produced results.
 Those results came from centuries of trials, and the knowledge was passed on from generation to generation through years of painstaking, dedicated apprenticeship.

 Science has come around to validating many of these cures through collaborative research, proving that these ancients were right.

 Even the World Health Organisation concedes that 80% of the world’s population still relies on traditional medicine system for primary health care.